engapa/zookeeper-k8s-openshift/README.md

 # k8s

-In [k8s directory](k8s) there are some examples and utilities for Kubernetes
+In [k8s directory](k8s) directory there are some resources for Kubernetes

 Thanks to kubernetes team for the [contrib](https://github.com/kubernetes/contrib/tree/master/statefulsets/zookeeper) .

+# Openshift

+In [openshift](openshift) directory we have a couple of templates to install within Openshift

 # Author